Efforts To Prevent Misuse Of Biomedical Research Fall Short

 The expert committee also found that there's little to no national or international consensus on how to deal with these thorny problems.
 And no international organization, such as the World Health Organization or the Biological Weapons Convention, has taken this on.

-"We are struck by the fact that there's little international attention to this issue, and of course this is a global issue, it's not just a domestic issue," says committee co-chair Richard Meserve, senior of counsel to the firm Covington & Burling LLP.
+"We are struck by the fact that there's little international attention to this issue, and of course this is a global issue, it's not just a domestic issue," says committee co-chairman Richard Meserve, senior of counsel to the firm Covington & Burling LLP.

 Researchers working in the life sciences appear to have little awareness of biosecurity because it isn't taught in any systematic way at colleges and universities, according to the report.